JonathanHallstrom/binary_search/README.md

 # binary_search

+## summary
 some benchmarks for a faster binarySearch

 benchmarking and plotting heavily inspired by https://gist.github.com/Rexicon226/b533e0f1ec317b873cff691f54e63364

-TODO: also speed up lowerBound, upperBound, equalRange

 ## requirements
 zig 0.12+

+### tldr
+~3x speedup for `std.sort.binarySearch`

+TODO: also write faster lowerBound, upperBound, and equalRange, 2-4x speedup should be doable